Xiangyu-Gao/deformable_radar_polygon_occupancy_representation/README.md

 ***(July 4, 2024) Code and sample data release.***

 ## Abstract
 Inferring the drivable area in a scene is crucial for ensuring a vehicle avoids obstacles and facilitates safe autonomous driving.
 In this paper, we concentrate on detecting the instantaneous free space surrounding the ego vehicle, targeting shortrange automotive applications.
-We introduce a novel polygonbased occupancy representation, where the interior signifies free space, and the exterior represents undrivable areas for the egovehicle.
-The radar polygon consists of vertices selected from point cloud measurements provided by radars, with each vertex incorporating Doppler velocity information from automotive radars.
-This information indicates the movement of the vertex along the radial direction.
-This characteristic allows for the prediction of the shape of future radar polygons, leading to its designation as a “deformable radar polygon”.
+We introduce a novel polygonbased occupancy representation, where the interior signifies free space, and the exterior represents undrivable areas for the egovehicle. <u>*The radar polygon consists of vertices selected from point cloud measurements provided by radars, with each vertex incorporating Doppler velocity information from automotive radars.*</u> This information indicates the movement of the vertex along the radial direction.
+This characteristic allows for the prediction of the shape of future radar polygons, leading to its designation as a <u>“deformable radar polygon”</u>.
 We propose two approaches to leverage noisy radar measurements for producing accurate and smooth radar polygons.
-The first approach is a basic radar polygon formation algorithm, which independently selects polygon vertices for each frame, using SNR-based evidence for vertex fitness verification.
-The second approach is the radar polygon update algorithm, which employs a probabilistic and tracking-based mechanism to update the radar polygon over time, further enhancing accuracy and smoothness.
+The first approach is a <u>basic radar polygon formation algorithm</u>, which independently selects polygon vertices for each frame, using SNR-based evidence for vertex fitness verification.
+The second approach is the radar polygon update algorithm, which employs a <u>probabilistic and tracking-based mechanism to update the radar polygon over time</u>, further enhancing accuracy and smoothness.
 To accommodate the unique radar polygon format, we also designed a collision detection method for short-range applications.
 Through extensive experiments and analysis on both a self-collected dataset and the open-source RadarScenes dataset, we demonstrate that our radar polygon algorithms achieve significantly higher IoU-gt and IoUsmooth values compared to other occupancy detection baselines, highlighting their accuracy and smoothness.

 ## Use Deformable Radar Polygon